The projected dynamic linear model for time series on the sphere: Introduction

 Naive linear, Gaussian methods like the autoregression (AR) or the dynamic linear model (DLM) are simple and convenient to implement and understand, but their lack of data coherence makes them fundamentally inappropriate.
 The first data coherent time series models were developed by \cite{craig1988thesis}, \cite{breckling1989book}, and \cite{fl1994jrssb} with the aim of extending the ARMA framework to circular data.
-This work generated the wrapped autoregression (WAR) and the linked autoregression (LAR), which we discuss further in Section \ref{sec:fisher_lee}.
-Recently these models have been extended by \cite{hmsz2006ees} \cite{abmp2015jsip}, and \cite{hp2023jtsa} to allow regime-switching and hidden Markov structure.
-Unfortunately, all of these models focus solely on the case of circular ($n=2$) time series, with no straightforward avenue toward generalizing them to the hyperspherical case.
+This work generated the wrapped autoregression (WAR) and the linked autoregression (LAR).
+Recently these models have been extended by \cite{hmsz2006ees}, \cite{abmp2015jsip}, \cite{hp2023jtsa}, and \cite{hhpt2024joe} to allow regime-switching and hidden Markov structure.
+These models focus solely on the case of circular ($n=2$) time series, with no straightforward avenue toward generalizing them to the hyperspherical case.
 The models are all based on either the von Mises (vM) distribution or the wrapped normal distribution, which are families of distributions on the unit circle whose densities are restricted to being symmetric and unimodal.
-Furthermore, these models are developed from a frequentist point of view, and estimation can be computationally challenging, with no standard software implementations.
+Finally, these models are developed from a frequentist point of view, and estimation can be computationally challenging, with no standard software implementations.

-In parallel to these developments, various state space models have been proposed, which are conveniently summarized in \cite{kgh2016ieeeaesm} and discussed later in Section~\ref{sec:kurz}.
+In parallel to these developments, various state space models have been proposed, which are summarized in \cite{kgh2016ieeeaesm}.
 These state space models have a certain recursive Bayesian interpretation, but they do not admit analytically tractable recursions for filtering or smoothing, so inference is approximated using unscented transformations and deterministic sampling.
 As with the classical models, the state space models are limited to the circular case, and they only make use of the vM or wrapped normal distribution.
 This seriously limits the flexibility of the (approximate) forecasting distributions that the models generate.
 Furthermore, there is little or no practical guidance on how to estimate the static parameters that govern these models.
-Thankfully, there is software for these models in the form of the \texttt{Matlab} toolbox \texttt{libDirectional} \citep{kgpdhhs2019jss}.
+There is software for these models in the form of the \texttt{Matlab} toolbox \texttt{libDirectional} \citep{kgpdhhs2019jss}.